 - In garages or storage rooms

-These areas provide safety and consistent temperatures.
+These areas provide safety and consistent temperatures, especially during fall and winter in the Treasure Valley.

 2. Readily Available Food Sources